euiyounghwang/ELK-upgrade/README.md

 Search Guard Is An Open Source Security Plugin For Elasticsearch And The Entire ELK stack.
 Search Guard Encrypts All Data In Transit.
 - Search Guard Versions : https://docs-search--guard-com.webpkgcache.com/doc/-/s/docs.search-guard.com/latest/search-guard-versions
 - Account Maintain : Add user to "/plugins/search-guard-flx/sgconfig/sg_internal_user.xml" (Use API : https://docs.search-guard.com/7.x-51/rest-api-internalusers, https://docs.search-guard.com/latest/sgctl, Base64 : https://www.encodebase64.net/, PlainText : <user>:<password>)
+- Basic authentication is a very simple authentication scheme that is built into the HTTP protocol.
+The client sends HTTP requests with the Authorization header that contains the Basic word followed by a space and a base64-encoded username:password string (: -> colon).

 #### Python V3.9 Install
 ```bash